-The Light Switch Myth: A Beginner’s Guide to Creating Realistic and Sustainable Change
+The Light Switch Myth: Contemporary Approaches to Creating Lasting Change

 "Change does not work like a switch...It's about finding a path that is unique to you , that takes you where you want to go".
 Join me in exploring practical strategies to creating real progress and lasting change-without shame, guilt, or quick-fix pressure.